dragonwei98/data-concentrator-data-service/docs/Installation.md

 **Import and Configure IE Flow Creator**

-- Purpose of the Flow: The incoming data from the two Edge devices must be converted into the appropriate format so that the data service is able to process the data.
+Purpose of the Flow: The incoming data from the two Edge devices must be converted into the appropriate format so that the data service is able to process the data.

-Import the json file and Deploy
+Import the [convertdata.JSON](src/convertdata.JSON) and Deploy

 ![ie_flow_step_1](graphics/ie_flow_step_1.png)